awsdocs/service-quotas-user-guide/doc_source/getting-started.md

 # Getting started with Service Quotas<a name="getting-started"></a>

 When you open the Service Quotas console, the dashboard displays cards for up to nine services\.
-Each card lists the number of service quotas for the service\.
+Each card lists the number of service quotas for the AWS service\.
 Choosing a card opens a page that displays the quotas for the service\.
 You can choose which services appear on the dashboard\.

 **To modify the dashboard service cards**

-1. Open the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.
+1. Sign in to the AWS Management Console and open the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/home](https://console.aws.amazon.com/servicequotas/home)\.

 1. On the dashboard, choose **Modify dashboard cards**\.